 - Any currently enrolled Illinois high school student interested in taking a NetMath course

-- Award recipients will be notified on or shortly after August 13th
+- Award recipients will be notified shortly after the application deadline.

 - The NetMath course will start at the beginning of the student’s Fall 2018 term.